-A new year means new beginnings, and DC is kicking off 2021 by introducing a new Dark Knight in the just released Future State: The Next Batman.
-This exciting four-issue limited series will be written by Academy Award-winning writer John Ridley and illustrated by Nick Derington and Laura Braga.
-The Next Batman will see Lucius Fox’s son Tim don the Batman mantle and take on Gotham’s corrupt ruling class.
+A new year means new beginnings, and DC is kicking off 2021 by introducing a new Dark Knight in Future State: The Next Batman.
+This exciting four-issue limited series is written by Academy Award-winning writer John Ridley and illustrated by Nick Derington and Laura Braga.
+The Next Batman sees Lucius Fox’s son, Tim (or Jace, as he prefers), don the Batman mantle and take on Gotham’s corrupt ruling class.

 While crafting his story, there was no question for Ridley on who the next Dark Knight would be.